 IDP Representative Forum: This forum represents all stakeholders and key interested and affected parties.
-This includes the Ward Committees members from the local municipalities, AmaKhosi, Non-Governmental Organizations (NGOs), Community Based Organisations (CBOs) and Organized Business

-Media: Local newspapers will be used to inform the community of the progress of the uThukela IDP and further due meetings.
+This includes the Ward Committees members from the local municipalities, AmaKhosi, Non-Governmental Organizations (NGOs), Community Based Organisations (CBOs) and Organized Business Media: Local newspapers was used to inform the community of the progress of the uThukela IDP and further due meetings.

-Radio slot: The Inqubeko community radio station will be utilized to make public announcements on IDP and Budget.
+Radio slot: The Inqubeko community radio station was utilized to make public announcements on IDP review and Budget.